soundpress/RulesOfNYC/docs/c04/index.rst

 (o) CS-RFP Handling Procedures.

    (1) Pre-Proposal or Pre-Solicitation Conferences.
-Pre-proposal or pre- solicitation conferences may be conducted as set forth in Section 3-02 of these Rules.
+Pre-proposal or pre- solicitation conferences may be conducted as set forth in 9 RCNY § 3-02.

    (2) Amendments to CS-RFPs.
-Amendments to CS-RFPs may be made as set forth in Section 3-02 of these Rules and will be issued by the Agency through HHS Accelerator.
+Amendments to CS-RFPs may be made as set forth in 9 RCNY § 3-02 and will be issued by the Agency through HHS Accelerator.

    (3) Modification or Withdrawal of Proposals.
-Proposals may be modified or withdrawn prior to the established due date as set forth in Section 3-02 of these Rules.
+Proposals may be modified or withdrawn prior to the established due date as set forth in 9 RCNY § 3-02.
 The established due date is either the time and date announced for receipt of proposals or receipt of modifications to proposals, if any, or if discussions have begun, the time and date by which best and final offers must be submitted.

    (4) Late Proposals and Modifications.
 Any proposal or modification received after the established due date and time at the place designated for receipt is late and may be accepted only as set forth in paragraphs (5) through (8) below.